 Sadly, the barracks have only been partially preserved, and currently house the Military Institute of Railway Troops and Military Communications, where there is also a museum dedicated to the history of Izmailovsky Life Guard Regiment.
 It is here that the monument to their legendary commander was established.

-The completion of the project is thanks to the efforts of the Emperor Alexander III Educational Society.
+The sculpture was made by Moscow sculptor Victoria Alexandrovna Tishchenko (born 1986), the completion of the project is thanks to the efforts of the Emperor Alexander III Educational Society.

 General who did not betray Nicholas II

 The abdication of Nicholas II, continues to be shrouded in controversy, myths and lies.
 Historians have led us to believe that the tsar was betrayed by all of his generals in the days leading up to his abdication.

 Commander of the Guard Cavalry Corps Huseyn Khan Nakhchivanski (1863-1919), a Muslim by religion, turned out to be one of two Tsarist generals, who remained loyal to the Russian Orthodox emperor and refused to swear allegiance to the Provisional Government.

 The second general whose loyalty and readiness to defend the tsar was the commander of the Third Cavalry Corps of the Russian Imperial Army, General Count Fyodor Arturovich Keller (1857-1918).